rmj3197/SurVigilance/docs/source/development/CONTRIBUTING.rst

 Improve the documentation 📖
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Noticed a typo on the website?
 Think a function could use a better example?
-Good documentation makes all the difference, so your help to improve it is very welcome!
+Good documentation makes all the difference, so your help to improve is very welcome!
 Submit a issue here `Documentation Improvement <doc_improvement_>`_.

 API documentation
 ^^^^^^^^^^^^^^^^^^^